MartinKirkegaardDK/MartinKirkegaardDk/README.md

 ### 🧬Disease simulation spread

-In 2021 I along with a few friends set out to model how diseases could spread in networks.
+In 2021, I set out to model how diseases could spread in networks along with a few friends.
 This simulation shows exponential nature of a disease, portrait in red, followed by the collapse of connectioned, showed by the decline in grey lines.
 Check out the [repository](https://github.com/MartinKirkegaardDK/Projects/tree/main/Disease%20simulation) !